 Our near-term objective is to demonstrate in our clinical studies that local treatment with senolytic molecules can alter the course of an age-related disease.
 To accomplish this goal, we completed a Phase 1 clinical study of UBX0101 in patients with OA of the knee in the second quarter of 2019 and we initiated a Phase 2 clinical study of UBX0101 in OA in the fourth quarter of 2019.
 In addition, we initiated a Phase 1b clinical study of UBX0101 in OA in the first quarter of 2020.
-We continue to expect to receive 12- and 24-week data from both of these studies in the second half of 2020.
+We expect to receive top-line results for the 12-week endpoints in the third quarter of 2020 and for the 24-week endpoints by the end of 2020.
 In response to the COVID-19 pandemic, we amended the clinical study protocols for these studies to enable remote data collection for clinical sites that are limited in their ability to conduct study visits in person, for either site or patient safety reasons.
 While we are still able to collect data for the primary endpoint and most of the secondary endpoints for both studies, other assessments that require an on-site visit may be missed for some or all patients including laboratory evaluations, physical exams, and imaging.

-To advance our ophthalmology program, we intend to complete Investigational New Drug application, or IND, -enabling studies for our two lead drug candidates, UBX1325 and UBX1967, prior to selecting the first molecule to advance into a first-in-human clinical study.
-We expect to explore multiple age-related eye diseases in our ophthalmology program.
-We continue to expect to file an IND for a Phase 1 safety study for this program in the second half of 2020.
-Assuming clinical sites are able to recruit investigators and study staff, and enroll patients, we expect to receive initial results from the Phase 1 safety study in 2021.
+To advance our ophthalmology program, we completed Investigational New Drug application, or IND-enabling non-clinical toxicology studies with UBX1325, a senolytic, small molecule inhibitor of the anti-apoptotic Bcl-2 family member, Bcl-xL in the third quarter of 2020.
+We plan to initiate a Phase 1 clinical study for UBX1325 and, assuming clinical sites are able to recruit investigators and study staff, and enroll patients, we expect to receive initial results from the Phase 1 clinical study in 2021.
 However, the impact of the COVID-19 pandemic on the timing of study initiations, enrollment and completions is hard to assess due the rapidly evolving nature of the situation and it is possible that the study initiation, enrollment and completion may be delayed.